 Zimbabwe went to the polls on Wednesday to elect a president.
 The now perennial two horse race pitted President Robert Mugabe against his Prime Minister Morgan Tsvangirai.

-Mugabe has run the southern Africa nation since the country for thirty three years now and at 89 shows no interest in stepping down soon.
+Mugabe has run the southern Africa nation for thirty three years now and at 89 shows no interest in stepping down soon.

 Since 1980 he has strengthened his hold on power by first neutralizing his most credible opposition, fellow freedom fighter Joshua Nkomo and his ZAPU party, became an executive president, broke the back of the white commercial farming class by arbitrarily distributing land and is now well on the way to retiring Tsvangirai, the former trade unionist and the latest challenge to Mugabe’s hold on power.